revault/research/watchtower.md

 ### API

 We need a policy API.
-Some policies may refer to explicit bitcoin policy descriptors, and others may refer to data external to the blockchain.
+Some policies may refer to explicit bitcoin policy descriptors, some to blockchain data (e.g. height) and others may refer to data external to the blockchain.
+The risk to successful enforcement of particular spend policy depends on the reliability of the required data source.
 - What external data oracles are necessary and reliable?
-- Note that reliance on external data oracles has a larger attack surface than Bitcoin network & blockchain data
+- Note that reliance on external data oracles has a larger attack surface than Bitcoin network & blockchain data, given the extensive verifiability of blockchain data associated with proof-of-work.

 The stakeholders will specify spending policies that watchtowers enforce.
 These policies may contain arbitrary combinations of constraints:
 - white-listed or black-listed xpubs, public keys, or addresses